skbergam/DeveloperCandidatesWhatDoTheyKnowDoTheyKnowThingsLetsFindOut/README.md

 Your goal is to extend the functionality of this Node.js lottery service.

-Powerball is a popular US lottery game.
-For the purposes of this exercise, a Powerball lottery "ticket" includes a "draw date" and contains 1 to 5 sets of "picks".
-Each "pick" is a set of 5 integers (from `1`-`69`) along with a 6th integer (the _Powerball_, from `1`-`26`).
+Powerball is a popular US lottery game with draws twice a week.
+For the purposes of this exercise, a Powerball lottery "ticket" includes one or more sets of "picks".
+Each "pick" is a set of 5 integers (from `1`-`69`) along with a 6th integer (the _Powerball_, from `1`-`26`) that the user has chosen to play during a specific draw.

 For example, a pick for the draw on `2017-11-09` might be: